Fraxel Laser Skin Treatments

 What is Fraxel Laser Skin Resurfacing ?

-Fraxel is a fractional laser used to treat such skin issues as fine wrinkles, sun damage, crepiness and skin texture, and some types of acne scarring.
-The most common treatment area is the face, but patients also choose this procedure for other areas showing signs of aging, such as the back of the hands, and the décolleté.
-The procedure works via a laser creating hundreds of microscopic wounds, triggering the body’s natural healing process.
-This speeds up production of collagen and the creation of healthy new skin cells.
-The result is smoother, glowing skin that shows improvement in as a little as one week, although patients typically require three to five treatments.
+Fraxel is a safe and highly effective fractional laser used to treat skin issues including fine wrinkles, sun damage and/or sunspots, age spots, creapiness, skin texture, and acne scarring.
+The most common treatment area is the face and neck, but patients also choose this procedure for other areas showing signs of aging, such as the back of the hands, and the décolleté.

 - Preparation: Prior to your procedure, stop using blood-thinning medications and supplements, such as NSAIDs, fish oil tabs, and vitamin E. Also, avoid direct sun exposure during this time and use of light-sensitive creams and skin treatments such as Retin-A. Do not wax or use abrasive scrubs during this time.
 Purchase either ice packs or bags of frozen peas, and a gentle cleanser.
 The day of treatment, limit caffeine intake, eat an hour or two before your procedure, and bring a hat to wear after your treatment.

 - Anesthesia: Anesthesia is not necessary for this procedure, although a topical numbing cream is applied for about an hour prior to the procedure.